GhostManager/Ghostwriter_CLI/README.md

 ## Compilation

-The binary distributed with Ghostwriter and attached to releases is compiled with `go build -ldflags="-s -w" -o ghostwriter-cli ghostwriter-cli.go` and then passed through `upx` with `upx --brute ghostwriter-cli`.
+The binaries distributed with Ghostwriter and attached to releases are compiled with `go build -ldflags="-s -w" -o ghostwriter-cli ghostwriter-cli.go` and then passed through `upx` with `upx --brute ghostwriter-cli`.
 This is simply so that the standard ~8.5MB Golang file is compressed down to a ~2.5MB file for easier inclusion with the Ghostwriter repo.

-All releases include the SHA512 hash of the packed binary so you can verify the binary matches the release.
-Compile and pack the code with the above commands (or use the pre-compiled binary from a release or Ghostwriter) and then run the following command to get the hash for comparison: `shasum -a 512 ghostwriter-cli`
+All releases include the MD5 hash of the packed binary so you can verify the downloaded binary matches the release.
+Compile and pack the code with the above commands (or use the pre-compiled binary from a release or Ghostwriter) and then calculate the hash with `md5sum` for comparison.

-## Release Checklist

-To create a new release of *Ghostwriter_CLI*, follow the steps below:

-1. Build the binary: `go build -ldflags="-s -w" -o ghostwriter-cli ghostwriter-cli.go`
-2. Pack the binary with `upx` to reduce the size: `upx --brute ghostwriter-cli`
-3. Record the SHA512 hash of the packed binary: `shasum -a 512 ghostwriter-cli`
-4. Create a new release